VoltLang/Website/doc/tvpl/c7-user-types.md

 ---
 # Chapter 7 - User Defined Types

 Volt has several facilities for users to create more complex custom types.
-We'll start with the simplest.

 ## Structs